nahueldsanchez/pwn2win_ctf_federated_sophia_writeup/Readme.md

 python run_websocket_server.py --port 7171
 ```

-After that I've run the script provided by the organizers and checked that everything was working.
-My next step was to debug this code.
+After I ran the script provided by the organizers and checked that everything was working, my next step was to debug this code.

-I had LOTS of pain during this step as I've hit some bugs in Visual Studio Code and Pycharm regarding debugging code with uses multiprocessing with Python3.
-Long story short, I was able to overcome that attaching PyCharm to the code already running.
+I had LOTS of pain during this step as I hit some bugs in Visual Studio Code and Pycharm regarding debugging code with uses multiprocessing with Python3.
+Long story short, I was able to overcome that by attaching `PyCharm` to the code already running.

-I reviewed the code very quickly and set up a breakpoint in function _\_producer_handler_ in websocket_server.py.
-Specifically in line 110 which receives the raw message sent by the client.
+I reviewed the code very quickly and set up a breakpoint at function _\_producer_handler_ in `websocket_server.py`.
+Specifically on **line 110** which receives the raw message sent by the client.

 ```Python
 ...